CrowdHailer/useful-music/README.md

 - catalogue to destroy associated items when deleting piece
 - Handle invalid content values or assume octet content. check RFC.
 - paginate in SQL query
+- save exchange rate to order

+### Other
+- Money package needs how to use in project and link to hex in README
+- Money package not to have USD by default, majority are not USD.

 # Gateway
 maybe best to rename web to gateway but probably not gateway will be for API endpoint and www for web backend for front end